 Paying Taxes Methodology

-Doing Business records the taxes and mandatory contributions that a medium-size company must pay in a given year as well as measures of the administrative burden of paying taxes and contributions.
-The project was developed and implemented in cooperation with PricewaterhouseCoopers (PwC).
-Taxes and contributions measured include the profit or corporate income tax, social contributions and labor taxes paid by the employer, property taxes, property transfer taxes, dividend tax, capital gains tax, financial transactions tax, waste collection taxes, vehicle and road taxes, and any other small taxes or fees (figure 1).
+Doing Business records the taxes and mandatory contributions that a medium-size company must pay in a given year as well as measures of the administrative burden of paying taxes and contributions (figure 1).
+The project was developed and implemented in cooperation with PwC (1).
+Taxes and contributions measured include the profit or corporate income tax, social contributions and labor taxes paid by the employer, property taxes, property transfer taxes, dividend tax, capital gains tax, financial transactions tax, waste collection taxes, vehicle and road taxes, and any other small taxes or fees.

-The ranking on the ease of paying taxes is the simple average of the percentile rankings on its component indicators, with a threshold being applied to one of the component indicators, the total tax rate (figure A.1).
-The threshold is defined as the highest total tax rate among the top 15% of economies in the ranking on the total tax rate.
-It is calculated and adjusted on a yearly basis.
-This year’s threshold is 25.5%.
-All economies with a total tax rate below this threshold receive the same score as the economy at the threshold.
-The threshold is not based on any economic theory of an “optimal tax rate” that minimizes distortions or maximizes efficiency in the tax system of an economy overall.
+The ranking of economies on the ease of paying taxes is determined by sorting their distance to frontier scores for paying taxes.
+These scores are the simple average of the distance to frontier scores for each of the component indicators (figure 2), with a threshold and a nonlinear transformation applied to one of the component indicators, the total tax rate (2).
+The threshold is set as the frontier for the total tax rate indicator.
+It is defined as the total tax rate at the 15th percentile of the overall distribution of total tax rate indicator for all years included in the analysis.
+This year’s threshold is 26.1%.
+All economies with a total tax rate below this threshold receive the same distance to frontier score as the economy at the threshold.
+The threshold is not based on any economic theory of an “optimal tax rate” that minimizes distortions or maximizes efficiency in an economy’s overall tax system.
 Instead, it is mainly empirical in nature, set at the lower end of the distribution of tax rates levied on medium-size enterprises in the manufacturing sector as observed through the paying taxes indicators.
-This reduces the bias in the indicators toward economies that do not need to levy significant taxes on companies like the Doing Business standardized case study company because they raise public revenue in other ways—for example, through taxes on foreign companies, through taxes on sectors other than manufacturing or from natural resources (all of which are outside the scope of the methodology).
+This reduces the bias in the total tax rate indicator toward economies that do not need to levy significant taxes on companies like the Doing Business standardized case study company because they raise public revenue in other ways—for example, through taxes on foreign companies, through taxes on sectors other than manufacturing or from natural resources (all of which are outside the scope of the methodology).

-The methodology for the paying taxes indicators has benefited from discussion with members of the International Tax Dialogue and other stakeholders, which led to a refinement of the survey questions on the time to pay taxes, the collection of additional data on the labor tax wedge for further research and the introduction of a threshold applied to the total tax rate for the purpose of calculating the ranking on the ease of paying taxes.
+The methodology for the paying taxes indicators has benefited from discussion with members of the International Tax Dialogue and other stakeholders.
+This has led to a refinement of the questions on the time to pay taxes, the collection of additional data on the labor tax wedge for further research and the introduction of a threshold applied to the total tax rate for the purpose of calculating the ranking on the ease of paying taxes.

 Assumptions about the business